Mosquito net

-A mosquito net is a type of meshed curtain that is circumferentially draped over a bed or a sleeping area, to offer the sleeper barrier protection against bites and stings from mosquitos, flies, and other pest insects, and thus against the diseases they may carry.
-Examples of such preventable insect-borne diseases include malaria, dengue fever, yellow fever, zika virus, Chagas disease and various forms of encephalitis, including the West Nile virus.
+A mosquito net is a type of meshed curtain or cloth that is circumferentially draped over a bed or a sleeping area to offer the sleeper barrier protection against bites and stings from mosquitos, flies, and other pest insects, and thus against the diseases they may carry.
+Examples of such preventable insect-borne diseases include malaria, dengue fever, yellow fever, zika virus, Chagas disease, and various forms of encephalitis, including the West Nile virus.

-To be effective the mesh of a mosquito net must be fine enough to exclude such insects without obscuring visibility or ventilation to unacceptable levels.
-It is possible to increase the effectiveness of a mosquito net greatly by pretreating it with an appropriate insecticide or insect repellent.
-Research has shown mosquito nets to be an extremely effective method of malaria prevention, averting approximately 663 million cases of malaria over the period 2000–2015.
+To be effective, the mesh of a mosquito net must be fine enough to exclude such insects without obscuring visibility or ventilation to unacceptable levels.
+The netting should be made of stiff cotton or synthetic thread to allow the movement of air.
+A white net allows the user to see mosquitoes against the background.
+Netting with 285 holes per square inch is ideal because it is very breathable but will prevent even the smallest mosquito from entering.
+It is possible to increase the effectiveness of a mosquito net greatly by treating it with an appropriate insecticide or insect repellent.

+Research has shown mosquito nets to be an extremely effective method of malaria prevention.
+A 2025 analysis by the Malaria Atlas Project reported that insecticide-treated mosquito nets were responsible for approximately 72 % of all malaria cases averted across Africa between 2000 and 2024, an increase from the 68% reported for the period between 2000 and 2015.

 History

 Mosquito netting is mainly used for the protection against the malaria transmitting vector, Anopheles gambiae.
 The first record of malaria-like symptoms occurred as early as 2700 BCE from China.
-The vector for this disease was not identified until 1880 when Sir Ronald Ross identified mosquitoes as a vector for malaria.
+The vector for this disease, specifically avian malaria, was not identified until 1897 when Sir Ronald Ross identified mosquitoes as a vector for malaria.

 Conopeum or Conopium (κωνώπιον or κωνόπιον or κωνωπεῖον) was a mosquito-curtain.
 It was made to keep away mosquitos and other flying insects.
 It took its name from κώνωψ, which means mosquito in Greek, and is the origin of the English word canopy.
 These curtains were especially used in Egypt because of the mosquitoes which infest the Nile.
 The Scholiast on Juvenal mention that at Rome they were called cubiculare.
 They are still used in Greece and other countries surrounding the Mediterranean.

 Mosquito netting has a long history.
 Though use of the term dates from the mid-18th century, Indian literature from the late medieval period has references to the usage of mosquito nets in ritual Hindu worship.
 Poetry composed by Annamayya, the earliest known Telugu musician and poet, references domatera, which means "mosquito net" in Telugu.

 Use of mosquito nets has been dated to prehistoric times.
 It is said that Cleopatra, the last active pharaoh of Ancient Egypt, also slept under a mosquito net.
 Mosquito nets were used during the malaria-plagued construction of the Suez Canal.